Request a Demo Contact Us

 NIST 800-53 r5 codified the idea that a public bug bounty program is actually a subset of a VDP and is specifically a VDP where monetary rewards are optionally offered as thanks to the finder.

 Each program has its strengths and limitations.
 Pen testing has been recognized and accepted by the auditing community, which makes it useful for assets where compliance is of particular importance.
 However, the limits in scope and partners involved mean pen tests can become rigid and less effective over time.
-VDP programs add a much-needed, yet economical, tool for catching vulnerabilities surfaced by anyone, anywhere.
+VDP programs add a much-needed, yet economical, tool for catching a suspected vulnerability surfaced by anyone, anywhere.
 But when is the right time to implement a VDP?

 The market has tied itself in knots trying to create a linear maturity model for when and how to “progress” between a VDP, Bug Bounty, and/or Pen Test.
 However, each should be viewed as providing complementary benefits, with adoption driven by individual goals and resources rather than maturity.
 Think of a VDP as the first building block in external testing.
 While an agreed-upon sequence might make for tidier budgeting, it also goes against the organic, adaptive, and sometimes unruly nature of security.
 Every organization is different.